 Where to stay in Queenstown

-Our Airbnb in Queenstown – (update: Unfortunately this Airbnb is no longer available for booking, but I’ll list some similar options below) This is just an average 3-bedroom apartment, but that view was the best out of all the accommodations we had.
+We stayed at an Airbnb in Queenstown – (update: Unfortunately this Airbnb is no longer available for booking, but I’ll list some similar options below) It is just an average 3-bedroom apartment, but that view was the best out of all the accommodations we had.
 Check this out:

 Budget Options – If you are looking for budget options, you can look at the following hostels.
 It might not have a spectacular view like the one I posted, but it will be right in the middle of town and close to amenities.